anandusreeni/UltraSonicSensor-RaspberryPi3B-Arduino-Firebase/README.md

 ```
 If we are getting the output then we are good to go.

-Let us Install Firebase libraries on our python
+Let us Install Firebase and dependencies in our Raspberry Pi 3b
-Open Command Line and load following:
+Open Command prompt and  execute following commands:

 ```bat
 $ sudo apt-get update